dvino95/dvino95/README.md

 - 👋 Hi, I’m Vino
 - 👀 I’m interested in Cybersecurity and Incidcent Response Management
-- 🌱 I’m currently learning Security +
+- 🌱 Security + and Splunk Certified
-- 📫 How to reach me dvino1995@gmail.com
+- 📫 How to reach me davidvinoo@proton.me

 <!---
 dvino95/dvino95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.